 The patient's general practitioner should consider an individualised supportive care assessment where appropriate to identify the needs of an individual, their carer and family.
-Refer to appropriate support services as required.
+Refer to appropriate support services as required, keeping in mind the long duration with which patients live with low-grade lymphomas.
 See validated screening tools mentioned in Principle 4 'Supportive care'.